s3afroze/automate-my-tabs/README.md

 2. Opening reddit and your favourite subreddits on __happy hours__.
 3. Have you bookmarked news so that it is *easier* to open them __every morning__:anguished: .
 Well, let's take it a step further and make that even easier.
 4. Opening __all__ website links instead of copying and pasting __one__ website link on the browser at a time.
+5. Opening specific websites during your lunch break.
+6. Opening your assignment website on weekends helping in avoiding procastinating.

 ## Prerequisites
 1. Linux & unix-like system (such Mac OS)